 In Sun and Moon, Mega Pidgeot was still plenty good, but where it really shined was in the Let’s Go Pikachu and Eevee games.
 Because you can only use one Mega Evolution per battle, it seemed strange to use Pidgeot as your Mega rather than one of your Kanto Starter Pokemon like Charizard, Blastoise or Venusaur.
 After you beat the Champion for the first time, you’d even have Mewtwo.
 But, if you are to beat the Champion, your rival in the game, you have to get past his Mega Pidgeot.
 It’s going to outspeed most of what you throw at it, unless you have dumped everything into your Speed stat thanks to the game using Candies instead of Effort Values.

-While the Let’s Go games never became a true competitive platform, Mega Pidgeot is a heck of a lot of fun to use.
+While the Let’s Go games never became true competitive games, Mega Pidgeot is a ton of fun to use.
 It absolutely demolishes Erika’s Grass gym, as well as some of the Elite Four’s Pokemon.
 Of course, the defenses aren’t great, so make sure you have a Modest nature with all your candies dumped into its Special Attack and Speed stats.
-In X/Y/ORAS and Sun and Moon, make sure you fully EV train in those stats, too.
-If only they’d bring back Super Training in future games so we don’t have to fight weak pokemon just for their Effort Values anymore…
+In X/Y/ORAS and Sun and Moon, make sure to EV train in those stats, too.

 Is Pidgeot Good in Brilliant Diamond and Shining Pearl?

 So, is Pidgeot a good Pokemon in the Diamond and Pearl remakes?
-Well, the good news is the 101 Speed stat buff remains.
-The bad news is Pidgeot doesn’t any longer have its Mega evolution.
-This means you’ll want to shift your focus to boosting Speed and shunning the special attacks such as Hurricane and Air Slash.
+The good news is the 101 Speed stat buff remains.
+The bad news is Pidgeot no longer has its Mega evolution.
+This means shifting your focus to boosting Speed and shunning the special attacks such as Hurricane and Air Slash.
 Aerial Ace is still a fine move that never misses, and you can learn TM moves like U-Turn, Facade, and Steel Wing.
 Pidgeot also has Roost to heal itself.

-While Pidgeot is certainly not one of the best Flying-types, Game Freak did the old big pigeon a favor by boosting its Speed.
-Suddenly, Pidgeot went from being easily game-planned to being something you actually have to prepare for if you run a slower team.
+While Pidgeot is certainly not one of the best Flying-types, Game Freak did the big old pigeon a favor by boosting its Speed.
+Suddenly, Pidgeot went from being easily game planned to being something you must prepare for if you run a slower team.
 Many people remember Pidgeot as your rival’s mediocre bird Pokemon, but it’s gotten much better over the years.
 While I wouldn’t use it competitively, it’s perfectly fine to train up a Jolly Pidgeot for casual wi-fi battles.
-If you use it correctly, being sure to U-Turn out in bad matchups, Pidgeot is a perfectly good Pokemon, even if somewhat below average in 2021.
+If you use it correctly, being sure to U-Turn in bad matchups, Pidgeot is a good Pokemon, even if somewhat below average in 2023.